puibtx/131-Team10/meetings.md

 ### 2022-12-09 at ~20:00
 - Haolin J, Jose C, Nick F
 - debugging session, Haolin were having trouble to have following page working, Jose spot the wrong user were passed it, we need to create a another user to keep track, ontop of the original user pass in Nick F joined to check in on progress.

+### 2022-12-13 at ~19:00
+- all team members present
+- Team Discord Meeting
+- Made final changes to the code.
+Haolin and Joshua J. worked on the readme.md to make final changes.
+Joshua J. updated requirements.md to match final code.
+Jose C. and Nick F. made final changes to the code.
+Comments are also added into the code.